 Cell type counting

-Suppose we’re interested in counting the number of cells that belong to each cell type (encoded in the population_id
+Suppose we’re interested in counting the number of cells that belong to each cell type (encoded in the population_id column of bcr_flowset) in our dataset.
+Using standard flowCore functions, we could perform this calculation in a few steps:

 # extract all expression matrices from our flowSet